In this article, we will provide you with a comprehensive understanding of how to schedule tasks in Knack.

-Note that if your task gets queued for either of the above concurrency limits, the scheduled order is no longer applicable.
-Please do reach out to firstname.lastname@example.org if you see that your tasks are running late or out of order so we can look into it for you.
+Note: If your task gets queued for either of the above concurrency limits, the scheduled order is no longer applicable.
+Please do reach out to our support team via the chat widget in the Builder or by submitting this form if you notice that your tasks are running behind schedule or experiencing any issues with their order.

 The only way to lift this limit is with an enterprise plan that includes a private server.
 Please reach out to us using the form on that page for more information.

-Double-check your connections -- you will not be able to access connected record using many-to-many or many-to-one connections.
+Please make sure to double-check your connections as you will not be able to access connected records using many-to-many or many-to-one connections.

-I'm not seeing the “Tasks” tab in my object menu.
+I'm not seeing the “Tasks” tab in my table menu

-Users on trial and Starter plans do not have access to scheduled tasks.
-You need to be on the Pro plan or above to access tasks.
+Users who are on trial or Starter plans do not have access to scheduled tasks.
+To access tasks, you will need to upgrade to the Pro plan or a higher plan.

 How do I control the order in which my tasks run?